Gherciu/no-backend/readme.md

 Transform your database into working GraphQl schema

-- Creates Querys and Querys resolvers for all tables
+- Creates Queries and Queries resolvers for all tables
 - Creates Mutations and Mutations resolvers for all tables
 - Creates Subscriptions and Subscriptions resolvers for all tables